nathanielparke/gnocchi/README.md

 Statistical associations using the [ADAM](https://github.com/bigdatagenomics/adam) genomics analysis platform.
 The currently supported operations are Genome Wide Association using Linear and Logistic models with either Dominant or Additive assumptions.

+# Distributed Model Building for Linear Genomic Models

+Gnocchi allows for the building of a single linear genomic model over multiple distinct datasets that reside in separate locations.
+Gnocchi addresses the use case of multiple collaborators having genomic datasets that are too large to transport efficiently.

+When using gnocchi, it is not necessary to move all datasets into a single datacenter.
+Gnocchi can incrementally build partial models that can be merged into a single model that is equivalent to one built over a union of all datasets used in the model merging process.
+This result is achieved through storage of relevant sufficient statistics which allow for partial models to be composed at a later time.

+The benefits of this approach are that a set of collaborators can each contribute equal share of compute power to their portion of an analysis and efficiently communicate the results with other collaborators.
+It also allows for more effective checkpointing of expensive computation associated with genomic models.
+Instead of recomputing an entire association a researcher can now incrementally add additional data to a previously built model.

 # Build

 To build, install [Maven](http://maven.apache.org).
 Then (once in the gnocchi directory) run: